Updated: Aug 12

 The best approach for your business will depend on a variety of factors, including the type of product or service you are selling and your own preferences and strengths as a salesperson.
 Carefully consider all of these factors before making a decision about your target market.

 When you sell something, there's a cost involved- this is called the variable price.
-For Internet based or SAAS businesses, there are costs associated to the amount of traffic to their site since Internet service providers will charge for additional bandwidth usage.
+For Internet-based or SAAS businesses, there are costs associated with the amount of traffic to their site since Internet service providers will charge for additional bandwidth usage.

 The contribution margin is the difference between a business's selling price and their variable cost.
 For example, if you have an item that costs $10 to make but sells for only five dollars because people like it so much- your total earnings would be 15%.